The spectral geometry of hyperbolic and spherical manifolds: analogies and open problems: Introduction

-The first pairs of isospectral hyperbolic surfaces were constructed by Vign{\'e}ras \cite{Vigneras80} and had enormous area.
-A decade later Buser \cite{Buser92} used Sunada's method in order to construct isospectral hyperbolic surfaces of genus $5$ and of genus $g$ for all $g\geq 7$.
-Examples with genus $4$ and $6$ were later constructed by Brooks and Tse \cite{BT}.
+The first pairs of isospectral hyperbolic surfaces were constructed by Vign{\'e}ras~\cite{Vigneras80} and had enormous area.
+A decade later Buser~\cite{Buser92} used Sunada's method \cite{Sunada85}, a powerful method that can be used to construct isospectral Riemannian manifolds in many different contexts, in order to construct isospectral hyperbolic surfaces of genus $5$ and of genus $g$ for all $g\geq 7$.
+Examples with genus $4$ and $6$ were later constructed by Brooks and Tse~\cite{BT}.
 There are no known examples of non-isometric isospectral hyperbolic surfaces with genus $2$ or $3$, and it is suspected that in genus $2$ such surfaces cannot exist.

-In the arithmetic realm, John Voight and the second author constructed pairs of non-isometric (strongly) isospectral 2-dimensional and 3-dimensional arithmetic hyperbolic orbifolds and manifolds of minimal volume amongst certain nice classes of arithmetic orbifolds (see \cite{LinowitzVoight15}).
-It is not known what the smallest area of a pair of arithmetic hyperbolic $2$-orbifolds is, but one may suspect that it is the area of a particularly simple pair of isospectral hyperbolic polygons found by Doyle and Rossetti \cite[Section 2]{DR}.
+In the arithmetic realm, John Voight and the second author constructed pairs of non-isometric (strongly) isospectral 2-dimensional and 3-dimensional arithmetic hyperbolic orbifolds and manifolds of minimal volume among certain nice classes of arithmetic orbifolds (see \cite{LinowitzVoight15}).
+It is not known what the smallest area of a pair of arithmetic hyperbolic $2$-orbifolds is, but one may suspect that it is the area of a particularly simple pair of isospectral hyperbolic polygons found by Doyle and Rossetti~\cite[Section 2]{DR}.

 In this paper we will discuss spherical analogs of the above results.
 The volume of a spherical orbifold $S^d/\Gamma$ is given by

 In particular, the volume of any $d$-dimensional spherical orbifold is bounded by above by $\vol(S^d)$.
 This makes it clear that the spherical analog of the problem of finding the isospectral hyperbolic manifolds of smallest volume is to find the isospectral spherical manifolds of largest volume.